galenjdove/devops-interview-questions/README.md

 ### Configuration Management Questions

-* Do you have any experience with Puppet, Chef, Salt or Ansible?
+* Do you have any experience with a CMS (configuration management system)?
 * How long have you used a CMS for?
 * Have you used it in production or Test/Dev?
 * How large was the environment?